rails/rails/guides/source/active_support_core_extensions.md

 # => [[-5], [-3, -2, -1], [1, 2, 3], [5]]
 ```

-Otherwise, the value received as argument, which defaults to +nil+, is the separator:
+Otherwise, the value received as argument, which defaults to `nil`, is the separator:

 ```ruby
 [0, 1, -5, 1, 1, "foo", "bar"].split(1)